 - As explained in the Maddie's Fund webinar Knowing Your Capacity for Humane Care, a facility's capacity is not defined by the number of foster homes or beds it has but by the resources (volunteers and otherwise) it has to provide humane care and housing.

-- Calculating Shelter Capacity by UC Davis Koret Shelter Medicine Program
+- Calculating Shelter Capacity from UC Davis Koret Shelter Medicine Program

-- Infection Control for Home Based Foster Care by the ASPCA
+- Infection Control for Home Based Foster Care from the ASPCA

 Animal Hoarding Resources

 It’s an unfortunate aspect of our work, but rescuers can find themselves in over their heads and don’t know where to turn until it’s too late.
 An organization’s decision, intentional or not, to exceed capacity for humane care will ruin the lives of the animals and people involved.
 Please read these important articles and learn how to recognize signs of hoarding as well as resources to turn to if you or someone you know finds themselves going down this path.

 - The Hoarding of Animals Research Consortium's Common Questions About Animal Hoarding